 Outstanding Academic Advisor – Christine Vonder Haar

-Vonder Haar, an associate professor of Languages and Literature in the College of Arts and Sciences, has been with Ferris since 2005.
+Vonder Haar, an associate professor of Languages and Literature in the College of Arts, Sciences and Education, has been with Ferris since 2005.
 She was honored with the Outstanding Academic Advisor Award, which recognizes someone who has demonstrated excellence in such areas as providing superior service to students and/or developing innovative advising strategies and tools that ultimately help students achieve success at Ferris.

 Vonder Haar was acknowledged by her colleagues and students for her desire to help students in and out of the classroom.
 She has served as a faculty advisor to numerous student organizations, including the Newman Center, Fulbright Student Scholars and Shakespeare Interest Group.
 Vonder Haar maintains regular communication with Ferris statewide coordinators to ensure that students at these sites receive exceptional advising.
 Since 2006, she has participated in the Select 60 mentor program and the Honors “Lunch and Learn” as a lecturer for Honors Program students.
 Over the years, she has worked with students in Pharmacy, Optometry, Nursing, Dental Hygiene, Technology and other programs to complete their applications and letters for further educational opportunities.